carlhiggs/spatial-urban-indicators/docs/indicators.rst

 Percentage of residents living within 400 metres of public open space  (OSM, 2019)
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Accessability within 400m was evaluated using the Python network analysis package Pandana for a series of sample points generated every 50 metres along the Bangkok OSM pedestrian network.
-Population weighted averages for the proportion of sample points having access in each subdistrict were used to estimate the measure.  [method to be further updated]
+Population weighted averages for the proportion of sample points having access in each subdistrict were used to estimate the measure.